GorokhovSemyon/TextClassification/README.md

 This notebook is devoted to the analysis BERT and DistilBERT models in binary text classification with advanced Cohen's Cappa and ROC AUC metrics.

 ## Advance text classification

+This notebook is devoted to the deep analysis of different hyperparameters.